remotion-dev/remotion/packages/docs/docs/cloudrun-alpha.md

 From `v4.0.18`, Cloud run is distributed together with the main release of Remotion.
 Before that, you had to install the alpha release (see below).

-## Changelog
+## Changelog (moved)

+From `4.0.18` on, see changes [here](https://remotion.dev/changelog).

 ### `4.0.18`

 Remotion Cloud Run is now distributed together with the main release of Remotion.
-You no longer need to switch to the alpha release, although Remotion Cloud Run is still alpha software.
+You no longer need to switch to the alpha release, although Remotion Cloud Run is still alpha software. **The changelog is [now part of the main changelog](https://remotion.dev/changelog)**.

 ### `4.1.0-alpha12`